eryk-mar/CS4207_Cafepos/README.txt

 Because we have two systems, one is our domain system (use String-based printing), another one is vendor system (use byte[]).
 Changing domain class would pollute clean, modern code with old technical details.
 Changing vendor class would break other clients who's using it, and we don't own vendor's code.
 So we introduce adapter to transfer between the two.

+Trade-offs: Layering vs Partitioning

+• Why did you choose a Layered Monolith (for now) rather than partitioning into multiple services?
+The current scope of the Café POS & Delivery system is small and tightly integrated.
+By not starting with microservices, we avoid the complexity of distributed systems.
+Since the module is about learning design patterns, a layered monolith allows us to concentrate on clean architecture, cohesion, and maintainability.
+It also simplifies testing and development, enabling faster iteration while the domain model is still evolving.